 The following example demonstrates the importance of extra expense coverage.

-To keep her business up and running, she subleases space in a nearby office building to use as a temporary shop.
-She has to pay a moving company to transport her business personal property to her makeshift location.
-She also incurs costs to establish interim phone and computer connections, and to notify her customers of her temporary digs.
-Fortunately, Brenda heeded the advice of her insurance agent and purchased extra expense coverage.
-This coverage is designed to cover the types of expenses Brenda has incurred.
+A four-month shutdown could harm Sarah's business by causing it to lose customers.
+To keep her restaurant running, Sarah obtains a short-term lease on empty space in a nearby office building.
+She pays a moving company to transport her undamaged property to her makeshift restaurant.
+She also incurs costs to rent equipment, establish interim phone and computer connections, and to notify her customers and suppliers of her temporary digs.
+Fortunately, Sarah has purchased extra expense coverage, which is designed to cover the types of expenses she has incurred.

 What It Covers

 Extra expense insurance covers expenses that are over and above your normal operating expenses.
-These expenses are covered only if they are incurred due to physical damage to covered property by a peril insured under your policy.
+To be covered, the expenses must be incurred due to physical damage to covered property by a peril insured under your policy.

-The term extra expense is typically defined to mean expenses you incur during the period of restoration that you would not have incurred if the physical damage had not taken place.
+The term extra expense is typically defined as expenses you incur during the period of restoration that you would not have incurred if the physical damage had not taken place.
 In other words, it means the extra money you spent that is directly tied to the physical loss.
-These expenses are generally covered if they are incurred for any of the reasons listed below.
+These expenses are covered if they are incurred for any of the reasons outlined below.

 To avoid or minimize a shutdown of your business so you can continue to operate

-Coverage applies whether you continue operations at your existing location, move to a temporary location, or move to a new (replacement) location.
-Coverage includes moving expenses and costs to set up and operate your business at the temporary or new location.
+These are costs you incur to get (or keep) your business operating at your existing location, at a temporary location, or at a new (replacement) location.
+Coverage includes moving expenses and costs to set up and operate your business at a temporary or new location.

 To reduce the impact of the shutdown if you cannot continue to operate

-If your business must close down, extra expense insurance covers costs you incur to lessen the effect of the shutdown.
-For example, suppose you operate a grocery store and are forced to shut down because a fire has damaged the electrical system in the building.
-You purchase a generator so that you can reopen your store a week before your electrical system is repaired.
-You have reduced the shutdown by seven days.
-Thus, the cost of the generator should be covered.
+Extra expense insurance covers costs you incur to lessen the effect of a shutdown if you must temporarily cease operations.
+For example, you are forced to shut down your grocery store because a fire has damaged the building's electrical system.
+You purchase a generator so you can reopen your store a week before your electrical system is repaired.
+As you have reduced the shutdown by seven days, the cost of the generator should be covered.

 To repair or replace damaged property, but only if these costs reduce the total amount of loss that would have been payable.

 Most of the costs associated with repairing or replacing damaged property are covered by direct damage insurance.
-However, extra costs you incur to repair or replace damaged property are covered by your extra expense coverage if they reduce your overall extra expense loss.
+However, such costs are covered by your extra expense coverage if they reduce your overall extra expense or business income loss.

 Period of Restoration

-Extra expense coverage applies to expenses that are incurred during the period of restoration.
+Extra expense coverage applies to expenses you incur during the period of restoration.
 This term means the time required to repair or replace your damaged property.

-The period of restoration begins on the date of physical loss.
-It ends when your damaged property has been repaired, rebuilt or replaced (assuming you haven’t caused any unreasonable delays).
-If you are moving to a new location, the restoration period ends when you start up your operations in that location.
+The period of restoration begins on the date of physical loss and ends when your damaged property has been repaired, rebuilt or replaced.
+If you are moving to a new location, the restoration period ends when you begin operations there.
 The period of restoration does not include any extra time you spend testing for or cleaning up pollutants if the testing or cleanup is required by law.

-In some cases, a local ordinance may require you to use certain building materials or construction methods if you repair or replace damaged property.
-The use of such materials or methods may slow down the repair process.
-The extra time required to make repairs due to a local ordinance isn't included in the period of restoration unless you have purchased an endorsement called Ordinance or Law Coverage—Increased Period of Restoration.
-This endorsement is similar to the standard Ordinance or Law endorsement except that it applies to business income and/or extra expense (depending on which coverages you have purchased).
+Local ordinances may dictate the types of building materials or construction methods you can use when repairing or replacing damaged buildings.
+This can slow down the repair process.
+Any extra time you need to comply with a local ordinance isn't included in the period of restoration unless you have purchased an endorsement called Ordinance or Law Coverage—Increased Period of Restoration.
+This endorsement is similar to the standard Ordinance or Law endorsement except that it applies to business income and/or extra expense (whichever you have purchased).